Partitions and Limits#

 interactive#

-The interactive partition is made up of 15 nodes but can be dynamically expanded
+The interactive partition is made up of 24 nodes but can be

-of this partition can be shared with other jobs if a single job does not allocate
+can be shared with other jobs if a single job does not allocate all

-Basically, this partition should not have any waiting times.
-The total amount of ressources
+should not incur any waiting times.
+The total amount of ressources per

-per user in this partition is limited to an equivalent of 2 nodes.
+user in this partition is limited to the equivalent of one node.

 gpu#